How The Tonya Harding & Nancy Kerrigan Spectacle Changed Media Forever

 “Typically before that, the tabloids would find something in the hard news stories and work off a piece of that.
 This was the first time it was the other way around,” says Swenson.
 “The story started in the tabloids and it set the national news agenda.”

 In order to sustain the narrative, tabloids dug up all available information on Kerrigan and Harding.
-The following is a sample of the people tabloid news programmes contacted for their stories, that hard news programmes did not, as recorded in Women on Ice: Tonya Harding’s best friend, her best friend’s husband, her best friend’s neighbours.
+The following is a sample of the people tabloid news programs contacted for their stories, that hard news programs did not, as recorded in Women on Ice: Tonya Harding’s best friend, her best friend’s husband, her best friend’s neighbors.
 Kerrigan’s former fiancé.
 Harding’s former fiancé.
-Harding’s current neighbour.
-Harding’s former neighbour.
+Harding’s current neighbor.
+Harding’s former neighbor.
 Harding’s new male friend.
 Harding’s new male friend’s jealous fiancé.
 Kerrigan’s costume designer, Vera Wang, a former ice skater herself.
 A handwriting expert.
 The owner of the diner in which the napkin with initial sketches of the assault plan were found.

 According to Women on Ice, the tabloids also asked their subjects questions that never came up on network channels: “Is Tonya blinded by ambition?
 Does Tonya need a lot of love?
 What kind of childhood did Tonya have?
 Would Tonya do anything for Jeff?
 Does Tonya go to church?
 Does Tonya believe God has chosen her to win the gold?
 Why would Tonya do such a thing to Nancy Kerrigan?”